Research

 The Linguistic and Professional Choices of Black Faculty in Higher Ed

-Through the development of the coauthored book, Talking Faculty: The Linguistic and Professional Choices of Black Faculty in US Higher Education, I'm working alongside Kendra Calhoun, Aris Clemons, Anne Charity Hudley, and Kahdeidra Martin to create a resource that combines the linguistic experiences of Black faculty in linguistics and the language sciences with critical information that Black faculty across SBE (Social, Behavioral, and Economic) fields can draw upon as they navigate a career in higher education.
-This project is funded through the NSF Build and Broaden 2.0 (B2) Program, and my work has also been suppored by USC's Excel Grant Program.
+Through the development of the coauthored book, Talking Faculty: The Linguistic and Professional Choices of Black Faculty in US Higher Education, I'm working alongside Kendra Calhoun, Aris Clemons, Anne Charity Hudley, and Kahdeidra Martin to create a resource that combines the linguistic experiences of Black faculty in linguistics and the language sciences with critical information that Black faculty across SBE (Social, Behavioral, and Economic) fields can draw upon as they navigate a career in higher educattion.
+This project is funded through the National Science Foundation's Build and Broaden 2.0 (B2) Program, and my work has also been suppored by USC's Excel Grant Program.
 We're using mixed methods to examine how linguistic, ideological, and identity-related factors shape Black faculty members' lives.
-Several B2 team members also came together to develop our chapter "Solidarity and Collectivity in Decolonizing ‘Theoretical’ and ‘Applied’ Linguistics: A Black Diasporic Perspective" in Anne Charity Hudley, Christine Mallinson, and Mary Bucholtz's Oxford volume Decolonizing Linguistics (In Press).
+Several B2 team members also came together to develop our chapter "Solidarity and Collectivity in Decolonizing ‘Theoretical’ and ‘Applied’ Linguistics: A Black Diasporic Perspective" in Anne Charity Hudley, Christine Mallinson, and Mary Bucholtz's Oxford volume Decolonizing Linguistics (2024).

-How We Teach about
+How We Teach about Creole Languages

 Pragmatic Markers as Cultural Artifacts and Expressions of Identity